 Color Variations

 Bright, richly pigmented flowers often retain their vibrancy or develop into a deeper color, while lighter or pastel blooms may become more muted.
-White flowers, in particular, can take on creamy or ivory tones after the drying process and over time.
+White flowers, in particular, can take on ivory or yellow tones after the drying process and over time.

 Texture Changes